 For additional information related to the terms of our debt and significant credit facilities, see "Note 7.
 Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements" in this Form 10-Q and "Note 9.
 Debt and Credit Facilities" in our "Notes to the Consolidated Financial Statements" in our Form 10-K for the year ended December 31, 2024.
 See "Note 10.
 Shareholders' Equity" in our "Notes to the Consolidated Financial Statements" in this Form 10-Q and "Note 12.
-Shareholders' Equity" in our "Notes to the Consolidated Financial Statements" in this Form additional information related to our common and preference shares.
+Shareholders' Equity" in our "Notes to the Consolidated Financial Statements" in our Form 10-K for the year ended December 31, 2024 for additional information related to our common and preference shares.